-Hyperinsulinemia, where the body contains too much insulin, is a condition with links to insulin resistance and diabetes.
+Hyperinsulinemia is when the body contains too much insulin.
+It is linked to insulin resistance and diabetes.

 This article provides an overview of hyperinsulinemia, including its causes, links between insulin resistance and diabetes, treatment, and complications.

 Hyperinsulinemia is a condition where the amount of insulin in the blood is higher than is usual.

 Insulin is a hormone that helps regulate blood sugar levels.
 The pancreas makes insulin.
 Insulin allows the body to use and absorb sugar, or glucose, from the blood.